-Karl Schulte has been head of the Institute of Polymers and Composites of Hamburg University of Technology (TUHH) until September 2013.
+Prof. Dr.-Ing.
+Karl Schulte has been head of the Institute of Polymer and Composites of the Technische Universität Hamburg (TUHH), Hamburg, Germany, until September 2013.
 After working as an apprentice in electrician he studied General Mechanical Engineering at the Ruhr-Universität in Bochum (Germany).
-He received his Ph.D. also from Ruhr-Universität Bochum in 1979, on “Fracture Mechanics and Fatigue Crack Propagation of High Strength Aluminium Alloys”, while he worked until 1991 with DLR (German Aerospace Research Center, Institute of Materials Science) in Cologne, Germany.
+He received his Ph.D. from Ruhr-Universität Bochum in 1979, on “Fracture Mechanics and Fatigue Crack Propagation of High Strength Aluminium Alloys”.
+He worked until 1991 with DLR (German Aerospace Research Center, Institute of Materials Science) in Cologne, Germany.
+Within the field of lightweight materials he changed the focus of his research from metals to fibre reinforced composites.
 In 1992 he became Professor at TUHH and was teaching since than Polymers and Polymer Matrix Composite Materials.
-He had sabbatical leaves at Virginia Polytechnic Institute and State University (Virginia Tech) in Blacksburg, Virginia, U.S.A. and the University of Cambridge, Department of Materials Science and Metallurgy, Cambridge, U.K. His research focused on degradation of fibre reinforced composite materials, nanocomposites and the synthesis of carbon nanotubes (CNTs) and Aerographite, a three dimensional graphitic structure.
+He had sabbatical leaves at Virginia Polytechnic Institute and State University (Virginia Tech) in Blacksburg, Virginia, U.S.A. and the University of Cambridge, Department of Materials Science and Metallurgy, Cambridge, U.K. His research focused on degradation of fibre reinforced composite materials, nanocomposites and the synthesis of carbon nanotubes (CNTs) and Aerographite, a three dimensional graphitic aerogel.